fabaindaiz/coder-templates/code-workspaces/README.md

 ## Getting started

-Run `coder templates init` and select this template.
+Run `coder templates create` from the current directory and select this template.
 Follow the instructions that appear.

 ## Extending this template